-The employment contracts with the Senior Management employees of the Company can be terminated with 6 months notice, with the exemption of Jon Oliver Bryce who can be terminated by 3 months notice.
+The employment contracts with the Senior Management employees of the Company can be terminated with 6 months notice.

 No member of the Board of Directors or Senior Management, except from as described above, has service contracts with the Group providing for benefits upon termination of employment.